 Making sure young people have SRE lessons is only part of the picture.
 For SRE to be effective it has to be of high quality.
 Teachers should have access to good training and support as part of their Initial Teacher Training and Continuing Professional Development.

-If SRE is made compulsory then we would like to see current teachers given the proper training and support they require, or for schools to work with external specialist organisations such as ourselves and Brook.
-As well as this, the government guidance, which is now 16 years out of date, needs to be updated.
+Now that SRE is to be made compulsory, we would like to see current teachers given the proper training and support they require, or for schools to work with external specialist organisations such as ourselves and Brook.
+As well as this, the Government guidance, which is now 17 years out of date, and which Government has committed to updating, needs to be done properly and to include LGBT relationships as well as sexual health.